 Two coats of paint give a lovely finish.
 But if you’re covering a dark colour you may require more.
 One of the benefits of white is I’ve never had to mask off the skirting boards as I do with darker colours.
 A quick wipe with a damp cloth removes any flecks.
 And if the ceiling is the same shade then it makes things even simpler.

 If you’re painting your entire property the same colour it’s wise to look out for offers.
-When I moved into my apartment five years ago I did a little research and took advantage of a paint promotion.
-There are often deals available especially around the bank holidays.
+When I moved into my apartment five years ago, I did a little research and took advantage of a paint promotion.
+There are often deals available especially around the bank holiday weekends.

 3. Ongoing maintenance

 How often you repaint your home is down to wear and tear and your personal preference.
 I repaint every four to five years, and I stagger the rooms so I don’t paint my entire home in one go.
 I also have a touch-up pot to hand consisting of a jam jar of paint and a sponge.
 A quick dab can cover a multitude of sins!

 To celebrate all things white, I’ve created a new Instagram hashtag #simplewhiteliving.
 I thought it would be fun to collect together the white homes, interiors and inspiration I find.
 And I’d love for you to join me in the search!